The Development of a Composite Additive to Increase Safety and Performance of Wooden Baseball Bats

 test, performance, bats, strength, wood

 Worley, CJ, "The Development of a Composite Additive to Increase Safety and Performance of Wooden Baseball Bats" (2015).
-Honors Theses and Student Projects.
+Honors Theses.
 406.